 While Theresa May can now breathe a sigh of relief, knowing that she will not face another Conservative Party leadership challenge within the next year, she is unlikely to take much comfort from the developments of the past few days or the position in which she now finds herself.
 Surviving an attempted coup launched by one’s own colleagues can hardly be a cause for much celebration, particularly when more than one third of them voted for change.

 On top of this, Theresa May will also know that the challenge of getting Parliament to pass her Brexit deal by the 21 January target date remains formidable.
-As things stand, she can only expect the support of the 200 MPs who voted for her, leaving more than twice that number opposing it.
-Now she is travelling to a summit of European leaders in Brussels in the hope of amending the deal in a way that will broaden its appeal in the British Parliament.
+As things stand, she can only expect the support of the 200 MPs who voted for her last night, leaving more than twice that number opposing it.
+Today, she travels to a summit of European leaders in Brussels in the hope of amending the deal in a way that will broaden its appeal in the British Parliament.
 European leaders seem more likely to offer ‘assurances’ rather than the legally binding amendments sought by critics of the deal.
 It is far from obvious that the Prime Minister will gain enough concessions to significantly change the difficult parliamentary arithmetic facing her deal.

 In broad terms, the vote has done little to reduce the uncertainty surrounding the Brexit process.
 Parliament still looks unlikely to support May’s proposal in its current form and it is far from clear what happens next if this proposal is rejected in the New Year.
 To simplify a highly complicated range of scenarios, we would focus on the following broad, potential outcomes: